COMPUTING SCIENCE GRADUATE STUDENTS

 Degree Requirements For PhD Program

-Students in the PhD program are required to demonstrate breadth of knowledge as outlined below and demonstrate the capacity to conduct original research through the completion and defense of an original thesis.
+Students in the PhD program are required to demonstrate breadth of knowledge as outlined below and demonstrate the capacity to conduct original research through the completion and defence of an original thesis.
 Under normal circumstances a PhD degree should be completed within 12 semesters and should not require longer than 15 semesters.
 CMPT 700: Technical Writing and Research Communication is recommended for all graduate students.
 These requirements are for Fall 2023 onwards.
 Program requirements for students who started before Fall 2023 can be found here.

 To be considered "admitted to candidacy", a student needs to complete the PhD program's breadth requirements (as outlined below) and also pass their Depth Examination.
 To request a letter which confirms your status as a PhD candidate, please contact csgrada@sfu.ca.